ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

 ```

 Directories `var` and `public/var` must be writable by CLI and the web server user.
-Future files and directories created by these two users will need to inherit those permissions.
+Future files and directories created by these two users need to inherit those permissions.

 !!! caution